TOSFOS DH YESH D'RUSAH LE'CHASUL O LA'AV ETC.

 ô"ä ëâåï ñô÷ ãøåñú àøé àå ùãøñä åàéï î÷åí äãøéñä ðéëø îáçåõ.

-Explanation #1: Rashi establishes the Gemara with regard to a Safek that a lion performed D'risah on it, where it did, only the location of the D'risah is not discernable from the outside.
+Explanation #1: Rashi establishes the Gemara with regard to a Safek that a lion performed D'risah on it, or where it definitely did, only the location of the D'risah is not discernable from the outside.

 îùîò ãåãàé ãøåñä ìà îäðéà áãé÷ä; åëï ôéøù äøá øáé éöç÷ áø' îàéø æ"ì ãåãàé ãøåñä àéï ìä áãé÷ä, ùôòîéí ùîàãéí äáùø åàéï éëåì ìëåéï éôä